Identification & Assessment

 Universal Screener Information (2nd and 6th Grades)

-Once a student is identified gifted, the teacher will collect input from both the family and the student to influence goal setting as part of the Advanced Learning Plan (ALP).
+As part of the nomination process, the teacher will collect input from both the family and the student to influence programming and goal setting as part of the Advanced Learning Plan (ALP).

 Students with exceptional potential can be found in a variety of Areas of Strength.
 The Twelve Traits of Giftedness and the Profiles of the Gifted & Talented- Matrix provide common characteristics of Gifted & Talented children.
 See below for more information on the identification of students in the following GT Areas of Strength (Spanish):